PanchalShubham/instructor-management-spring-mvc-hibernate/README.md

 U - Update Instructor Record
 D - Delete Instructor Record

+**SQL Script**
+To help you get started we have provided the SQL file `instructor-tracker.sql` which will create the database and table to work with.
+Please execute this script or run the commands manually to create the database and table  before starting the project.

+**SQL Connection**
+Please change the content of `context-configuration.xml` to setup your username and password for MySQL-connection.

 **For Eclipse Users:**
-You can download the zip file `InstructorManagement-Eclipse.zip` and unzip it.
+(Dynamic Web Project)You can download the zip file `InstructorManagement-Eclipse.zip` and unzip it.
 You can simply import the unzipped file into your Eclipse IDE and play around the source code.

 **For IntelliJ IDEA Community Edition Users:**
-You can download the zip file `InstructorManagement-IntelliJ.zip` and unzip it.
+(Maven Project)You can download the zip file `InstructorManagement-IntelliJ.zip` and unzip it.
 You can simply import the unzipped file into your IntelliJ and play around the source code.
 To get a demo of how to run a Spring-MVC app in _IntelliJ-IDEA Community Edition_ please checkout my post https://medium.com/panchalprogrammingacademy where I explained everything step-by-step.